Beauty-Riceball/beauty-riceball.github.io/docs/LANGUAGE/English/Cambridge_IELTS_12.md

 > *Some people believe that allowing children to make their own choices on everyday matters (such as food, clothes and entertainment) is likely to result in a society of individuals who only think about their own wishes.
 Other people believe that it is important for children to make decisions about matters that affect them.
-Discuss both these views and give your own opinion.*
+Discuss both these views and give your own opinion.（Discussion Type）*
->
-> **类型：** 讨论型（Discussion Type）
->

 **提纲：**